beef331/nimscripter/readme.md

 let intr = loadScript(ourScript, scriptProcs) # Load our script with our code and using our system `stdlib`(not portable)
 ```

-Create a `config.nims` with `--path:"$nim"` for the compiler api to work.

-`exportTo` can take in multiple procedures, types, or global variables at once.
+Note that `exportTo` can take in multiple procedures, types, or global variables at once.

 ```nim
 proc doThing(): int = 42
 var myGlobal = 30